-View the DEQ Household Drug Take Back Map
+View the EGLE Household Drug Take Back Map

 The issue of proper pharmaceutical drug disposal is an emerging concern for the environment.
 Household medications include over-the-counter drugs and prescription medications.
 These are often discarded because they are out of date, unusable, or unwanted.
 If medications are flushed down a toilet, they may go to one of two places – a septic tank or through a series of sanitary sewers into a wastewater treatment plant.
 This becomes a problem because sewage treatment plants are not designed to remove pharmaceuticals and many drugs may not be completely eliminated before treated water enters our waterways.
 Although the long-term effects to humans are unknown, some drugs have been shown to have negative effects on aquatic life.
 There is also the concern of the promotion of bacteria and virus resistance to antibiotics due to continual exposure to antibiotics in drinking water.